uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmm.rst

         ``temp_buffer_size`` bytes and the address aligned on the size of the handles' data type.
       | If it is a buffer, its lifetime is extended until the :ref:`spmm
-        descriptor<onemkl_sparse_spmm_descr>` is released.
-The workspace cannot
-        be a sub-buffer.
+        descriptor<onemkl_sparse_spmm_descr>` is released or the workspace is reset by ``spmm_optimize``.
+The workspace cannot be a sub-buffer.
-      | If it is a USM pointer, it must not be free'd until ``spmm`` has
+      | If it is a USM pointer, it must not be free'd until the corresponding
-        completed.
+        ``spmm`` has completed.
 The data must be accessible on the device.

    dependencies
       List of events to depend on before starting asynchronous tasks that access